publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch80/m__us_usc_t10_s1561.md

 > “This Act \[enacting [section 1561a of this title][/us/usc/t10/s1561a]\] may be cited as the ‘Armed Forces Domestic Security Act’.”

- __Retention of Case Notes in Investigations of sex-Related Offenses Involving Members of the Army, Navy, Air Force, or Marine Corps__
+ __Retention of Case Notes in Investigations of Sex-Related Offenses Involving Members of the Army, Navy, Air Force, or Marine Corps__

 [Pub.
 L. 114–92, div.
 A, title V][/us/pl/114/92/dA/tV], § 541, Nov.
 25, 2015, [129 Stat.
 819][/us/stat/129/819], provided that: